 Remedy

-Ford will notify owners by mail and advise you to take your vehicle to a dealership to update the accessory protocol interface module software.
+The company will notify owners by mail and instruct them to take their vehicle to a dealer to update the engine control module to reduce the rear tail/running light brightness.

 Safety Risk